cs1302uga/cs1302-ce07/README.md

 1. Modify the `Drivable` interface to include a default method called `getLicenseClass` that takes no parameters and returns a `LicenseClass`.
-Among the enumeration constants that your group included in `LicenseType`, pick one that you would consider is a safe choice to use as a default value.
+Among the enumeration constants that your group included in `LicenseClass`, pick one that you would consider is a safe choice to use as a default value.
 Your default method should return that constant.